 - You must make an appointment with the Facilitator at their office.
 The office is located at the Spokane County Superior Courthouse, Room 200.

-- Offers a free family law clinic for women a few times each year.
+- The Women’s Hearth offers a free family law clinic for women a few times each year.
 This includes but is not limited to Divorce, Child Custody, Paternity, and Modifications of Parenting Plan.
 They do not handle advice on issues involving Child Protective Services.
 Participants must be at or below 200% of the federal poverty level to receive assistance.

 All Washington Court Forms